 Hey, I’m Fred

-Hi, I’m Fred, dog trainer, educator, philosophy nerd, Dad, rock climber and dog lover through and through.
+Hi, I’m Fred, dog trainer, philosophy nerd, Dad, rock climber, sailor, teacher and dog lover through and through.

-Before I found myself standing in parks and backyards helping people connect with their dogs, I was in classrooms teaching philosophy at a prestigious high school in my home country Colombia.
-That role demanded a deep understanding of how people learn and taught me how to make the complex feel simple and relatable.
-But a few years ago, I found myself in a different kind of classroom, one with paws, tails, and muddy footprints.
+Before I found myself standing in dog parks, I was in classrooms teaching philosophy at a prestigious high school in my home country Colombia.
+That role taught me how to make the complex feel simple and relatable.
+I also love an analogy!

 After stepping away from education and while renovating our first home here in Auckland, I found myself isolated and feeling a bit down.
-My wife suggested I find a part-time job to break up the renovation work.
-That’s when I stumbled into a role as a dog handler.
-What started as a short-term gig quickly became a calling.
-I found myself surrounded by dogs, creatures of instinct, emotion, and extraordinary potential.
-I didn’t just show up for a paycheck; they pulled me out of the gray, quite literally.
+My Kiwi wife Sarah suggested I find a part-time job to break up the renovation work.
+That’s when I stumbled into a role as a pack walker.
+I found myself surrounded by dogs of all sizes and temperaments.
+Like having a relief teacher, the dogs at first sniffed out my inexperience and gave me a hard time.
+So with hours in the car everyday dropping them off I educated myself using the world’s best dog trainers and then trialling different methods on the packs I was handling to see what worked and what didn’t.

 I quickly became a senior handler, and started mentoring new staff while developing my own training approach, one that blends psychology principles and dog’s natural communication.
 I realised dog training wasn’t just about the dog.
-It was about teaching humans how to talk dog, how to build a relationship grounded in trust, clarity, and respect.
+It was about teaching humans HOW TO TALK DOG.

 Dog Trainer in Auckland